mpipatta/mpipatta.github.io/README.md

 * M. Pipattanasomporn, M. Willingham and S. Rahman, “Implications of on-site distributed generation for commercial/industrial facilities,” Power Systems, IEEE Transactions on , vol.20, no.1, pp.206-212, Feb.
 2005.

 ## Publications: Conference Papers

+### 2020
+* I. Dimobi, M. Pipattanasomporn and S. Rahman, "A Transactive Grid with Microgrids Using Blockchain for the Energy Internet," accepted for presentation at IEEE ISGT 2020, Washington, D.C., February 2020.
+* S. Sarp, M. Kuzlu and M. Pipattanasomporn, "Realizing the Potential of Blockchain Technology in Smart Grid Applications," accepted for presentation at IEEE ISGT 2020, Washington, D.C., February 2020.

 ### 2019
 * B. Vatcharakomonphan, C. Chaksangchaichot, N. Ketchaikosol, T. Tetiranont, T. Chullapram,